johndevs/johndevs/src/main/resources/templates/README.md

 In 2021 I made a big move and moved to the South coast of Spain, more specifically Marbella, and started working on a trading platform for [Skilling](https://skilling.com).
 I am still on that route today. 🌴

-I also run a small one-man shop in my spare time when I freelance and do small web-projects from time-to-time.
-It is called Devsoap and you can find its webpage over [here](https://devsoap.com).
-If you need a webapp or something code related send me a message.
-I am always happy to help and if I can´t, I have a network of ex-colleagues and generally good people I can refer you to.

 ## 🛠 Tech Stack